 - At the Fossa alterna of Ato Belay Mamo, a modification was made to divert the urine from the Fossa alterna in order to utilise urine separately for agriculture.
 The sitting pan was made of a used bucket, chicken wire mesh reinforcement (6 mm in diameter) and concrete (refer Fig. 10). - Some users want the foot seat to be raised because they are used to such types of foot seats. - The users of two Fossa alternas are Muslims and are washers.
-In these toilets most of the time the pit contents become wet. (so what was the solution)
+In these toilets most of the time the pit contents become wet.
+For these households, an additional hole should be provided on the slab for the anal cleaning water and a separate pit (ca. 0.5 m3) should be dug and filled with gravel to treat and infiltrate the anal washwater.